streboreziert/AERIQ/docs/product_description.md

 ## Idea description.

-Our creation is an air quality monitor that measures CO2 levels, humidity, tempereature and air pressure.
+Our creation will be an air quality monitor that measures CO2 levels, humidity, tempereature and air pressure.

-We first start by creating a PCB scheme in KI CAD.
+We first start by creating a PCB scheme in Ki Cad.
 We  do that by combining the following parts:
 Sensor (temperature, pressure and humidity) - BME280;
 Sensor (CO2) - SCD41-D-R2;
 Screen - E2290KS0F1;
 Microprocessor - ESP32-C3-MINI-1U-N4X;
 Boost converter - TPS61291DRVT;

-After, we
+After that, we make a PCB design in Ki Cad following the previously developed scheme.
+Once it is ready we order it as well as the other parts.
+When they arrive we weld the parts to the PCB board and wire the resulting product to two AA bateries.

+The whole setup will sit within a plasic 3D printed case developed in Fusion by us.

+AERIQ has wi-fi and it will send data through it to a server that will have a database which will hold it.
+We will develop a website that will show the users of AERIQ the data in a simplified and intuitive format using API.

 ## The Problem We Are Solving